mmoreram/SimpleDoctrineMapping/README.md

 A CompilerPass, to those of you who still do not know what they are, try to see them as your last chance to configure your container.
-At this point you can retrieve all your parameter configuration, but you cannot build any service, it is the point where you can dinamically build and complete services.
+At this point you can retrieve all your parameter configuration, but you cannot build any service, you is the point where you can dynamically build and complete services.

 Once compiled, this container will be read-only.

-This CompilerPass lets each bundle be responsable for its own entities, defining per each one, the class to be mapped, the path of the mapping file and the manager that will manage it.
+This CompilerPass let each bundle be responsible for itw own entities, defining per each one, the class to be mapped, the path of the mapping file and the manager that will manage it.